cyprieng/cyprien.io/src/content/blog/homelab.md

 I used to have a homemade computer with ZFS to host my files, but I got a little worried about the lack of ECC RAM on my last server.

-I hesitate between building a new custom with ECC RAM or going to Synology.
+I hesitate between building a new custom PC with ECC RAM or going to Synology.
 As I stated at the beginning of this post, learning wasn’t the main priority anymore.
 This removes the biggest advantage of the custom build.
 Synology seems to be very reliable, easy to use, and not very vendor lock-in.
 You can always easily get your data out of it if needed.
 A custom build would have cost pretty much the same but would require more maintenance and setup time which is a sparse resource.
 So I bought a DS1522+.
-It has an ECC RAM and enough drive bay for me (2*4Tb drive and 2*3Tb drive).
+It has an ECC RAM and enough drive bay for me (2x4Tb drive and 2x3Tb drive).

 I use it only for storage purposes, and every night it syncs all the data to a Hetzner storage box ([https://www.hetzner.com/storage/storage-box/](https://www.hetzner.com/storage/storage-box/)).
 Every month I manually sync all the data to an external drive after having manually checked some data on the Synology, the presence of daily snapshots, and the data on the Hetzner storage box.
 This usually only takes a few minutes per month (without counting the copy duration).
-Like this I validate the 3-2-1 process for my data: [https://www.backblaze.com/blog/the-3-2-1-backup-strategy/](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/)
+Like this I validate the 3-2-1 process for my data: [https://www.backblaze.com/blog/the-3-2-1-backup-strategy/](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/).

 I am currently pretty happy with it, everything works well and I must confess I am more confident with it than myself handling all my files.
 All the tasks run every day with a nice notification.
 I never had any incident on anything.
-It can connect to a UPS to shut down when the battery is low and send you a notification during a power outage (and when the power is back on, which is nice to check if the freezer has been off for too long).
+It's connected to my UPS to shut down when the battery is low and send you a notification during a power outage (and when the power is back on, which is nice to check if the freezer has been off for too long).

 ## Nuc N100 (**NiPoGi AK2 Plus N100**)